vanadium/website/content/designdocs/identity-service.md

 }
 ```

-# Blessing flow
+# User-Blessing flow

 The [`principal`] command-line tool is used to orchestrate the process of
 obtaining a macaroon from the HTTPS Authentication Service and exchanging it
-for a blessing from the Vanadium Blessing Service.
+for a user-blessing from the Vanadium Blessing Service.
 The following sequence
 diagram lists the network requests involved in this process:

 ![Blessing flow diagram](/images/blessing-flow.svg)